Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "So he’s a polite date, then."

 Ava sighed, then giggled.
-"Oh, he’s a perfect gentleman...Come on, Han.
+"Oh, he’s a perfect gentleman...
+Come on, Han.
 You wanna play?"

 Hanna spun around Ava’s legs and whined excitedly.
 Ava giggled again, stuffed her gear into her bag and tagged her gym time with the Folctha fitness tracking app on her phone.